HTTPArchive/almanac.httparchive.org/src/content/en/2022/performance.md

   )
 }}

 We see that 72% of mobile pages and 82% of desktop pages have images as their LCP.
-For example, these images may be traditional `img` elements or CSS background images.
+For example, these images may be traditional `img` elements or CSS background images.This suggests that the vast majority of the `div` elements seen in the previous figure are images as well.
 26% of mobile pages and 17% of desktop pages have text-based content as their LCP.

 1% of pages actually use inline images as their LCP content.
 This is almost always a bad idea for a number of reasons, mostly around caching and complexity.